Recon419A/CIERA/Wireless Printer Configuration.md

  7. Select `Provide PPD file` and select the appropriate file using the dialog box, then click `Forward`
  8. Click `Forward`
  9. Click `Apply`
- 10. The printer should now be configured.
-Optionally, print a test page.
+ 10. The printer should now be set up.
+You may optionally print a test page to verify that this is the case.

 ### Black and White Printer
  1. Open System Settings